cran/myTAI/README.md

 * `EnrichmentTest()` : Phylostratum or Divergence Stratum Enrichment of a given Gene Set based on Fisher's Test
 * `bootMatrix()` : Compute a Permutation Matrix for Test Statistics

-All three functions also include visual analytics tools to quantify the goodness of test statistics.
+All functions also include visual analytics tools to quantify the goodness of test statistics.

 #### Differential Gene Expression Analysis